jewel/buddyheads/README.markdown

 Introduction
 ============

-This is a GNOME applet for pidgin.
+This is a GNOME2 applet for pidgin.
 It will show you the status of your favorite buddies.
 This makes it easy to send offline messages, which will revolutionize the way you communicate asynchronously.